 The four-member judging panel consists of two judges from the Hazel Rowley Literary Committee and two guest judges who are established writers.
 The Hazel Rowley Literary Committee is made up of Della Rowley (Hazel’s sister), Lynn Buchanan, Irene Tomaszewski and John Murphy (all friends of Hazel’s).

-The judges for the 2021 Fellowship are Jeff Sparrow, Jenny Hocking, Della Rowley and Lynn Buchanan.
+The judges for the 2022 Fellowship are Jeff Sparrow, Clare Wright, Della Rowley and Lynn Buchanan.

 Since the Fellowship was established in 2011, guest judges have been:

 Professor Clare Wright OAM is an award-winning historian, author, broadcaster and public commentator who has worked in politics, academia and the media.
 Clare is currently a Professorial Research Fellow and ARC Future Fellow in the History Program at La Trobe University.
 She is the author of four works of history, including the best-selling The Forgotten Rebels of Eureka (winner of the 2014 Stella Prize) and You Daughters of Freedom, which comprise the first two instalments of her Democracy Trilogy.

 Clare hosts the Radio National history series, Shooting the Past, and co-hosts the La Trobe University podcast Archive Fever.
 She created, wrote and presented the ABC TV history documentary Utopia Girls, and created and co-wrote the ABC TV docudrama series The War that Changed Us.
 Clare is the co-founder and co-convenor of A Monument of One’s Own, a not-for-profit association campaigning for commemorative equality.
 In 2020 Clare was awarded an Order of Australia Medal for ‘services to literature and to historical research’.